preetijuturu/p280s21project3/README.md

 15. Looking at environmental risk exposure through school district boundaries (ex. high pediatric asthma in certain school districts; change over time)

  - [x]   **Group Meeting** `4/23/2021`

+*Agenda: Discussion and review of data and literature for the study.*

+- Potential Forms of Measurements
+   -  Air Pollution ( what should be the ideal measure from EJscreen?)
+   -  Demographics, Ethniticy, Gender Income Variables were provided in SEDA.

+ Points Raised by Group Members:
    - Esteban: For Causality
    - Laura: Cons for Causality, maybe looking at associations would be easier.
    - Wajiha: potential air quality data from non-profit.
-Looking at Inland Empire **Demographics, Ethniticy, Gender Income Variables were provided in SEDA** Potential Forms of Measurements/datasets
+Looking at Inland Empire

-   1. Air Pollution
+Future Deliverables
-   2. Project Proposal will be finalized in Hack md link and then transferred to GitHUb
+  Project Proposal will be finalized in HackMD link and then transferred to GitHUb.

 - [x]  **Group Meeting** `5/06/2021`

-  - Finalized the project proposal in HackMD file.
+ *Agenda: Finalized the project proposal in HackMD file.*